NHSDigital/spine-directory-service-api/README.md

 #### Updating hooks
 You can install some pre-commit hooks to ensure you can't commit invalid spec changes by accident.
-These are also run in CI, but it's useful to run them locally too.
+These are also run in CI, but it is useful to run them locally too.

 ```
 $ make install-hooks